ovh/docs/pages/cloud/dedicated/ola-enable-manager/guide.en-gb.md

 ![overview](images/overview.png){.thumbnail}

 It may take a few minutes for the operation to finish.
-Once it is done, the next step will be to configure the interfaces in your operating system into a NIC bond or NIC team.
-To learn how to do this, please check out the following articles for some of the most popular operating systems:
+Once it is complete, the next step will be to configure the interfaces in your operating system into a NIC bond or NIC team.
+To learn how to do this, please refer to the following articles for some of the most popular operating systems:

 [How to Configure Your NIC for OVHcloud Link Aggregation in Debian 9](https://docs.ovh.com/gb/en/dedicated/ola-debian9/){.ref}